soumyak-panigrahi/first-project/README.md

 ###### http://username:password@github.com/username/repo.git

 Note :- Password and/or Username has Special Charcter use the special code , eg. for @ - %40

+# Lesson 2

+to update the SEVER REPOSITORY use

+$ git push

+to get updated REPSITORY

+$ git pull